PlayerData/KpSFR/README.md

 4. Download [TS-WorldCup](https://cgv.cs.nthu.edu.tw/KpSFR_data/TS-WorldCup.zip) dataset.
 5. Now the WorldCup dataset would place in [dataset/soccer_worldcup_2014](dataset/soccer_worldcup_2014) and TS-WorldCup in [dataset/WorldCup_2014_2018](dataset/WorldCup_2014_2018).

+> **Note:** With the current setup all you ned is the `WorldCup_2014_2018` dataset and [pretrained weight on WorldCup dataset](https://cgv.cs.nthu.edu.tw/KpSFR_data/model/kpsfr.pth).
+Once you get those you can just run the inference command below with the `inference.txt` file without changing anything.

 ## Inference

 Please use [robust](robust) model first to get the preprocess results before running the inference command below.